konnektiv/shortcodes-ultimate/readme.txt

 == Changelog ==

+= 5.0.2 =
+* Fixed: an issue where RTL stylesheet won't displayed if custom CSS field is empty

 = 5.0.1 =
 * Fixed: serious security vulnerability, which allows attacker to run any code using filter in meta, post, or user shortcodes.
 Thanks to Robert L Mathews.
 * Fixed: changed admin menu position (it was replacing 'Settings' menu on some installations)